spacetelescope/relic/README.md

 )
 ```

 ## Additional Requirements

-In order to build against a tarball generated with `python setup.py sdist`, you will need to create a `MANIFEST.in` file to retain the `RELIC-INFO` cache created at compile-time. `RELIC-INFO` contains your project's version information in an easy-to-parse JSON array.
+In order to build against a tarball generated with `python setup.py sdist`, you will need to create a `MANIFEST.in` file to retain the `RELIC-INFO` cache created at build-time. `RELIC-INFO` contains your project's version information in an easy-to-parse JSON array.

 **Configure MANIFEST.in:**